Rain Sensor Tutorial

 Step 2

-Now connect these components, For that, using the circuit diagram below.
-In this example, only the Analog PIN is used.
+Now connect these components, For that, use the circuit diagram below.
+In this example, I used an analog pin.

 Step 3